crwsolutions/ntokenizers/README.md

 # NTokenizers
-Collection of tokenizers for XML, JSON, HTML, etc processing
+Collection of tokenizers for JSON, XML, SQL, Typescript, CSharp and Markup processing

 ## Overview